frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 ..
 NOTE::

    The XML code within ``Configuration.xml`` is named a "Frank configuration".
-In section :ref:`multipleConfigurations` you will learn how to include multiple configurations within the same deployment of the Frank!Framework.
+In section :ref:`horizonsMultipleFiles` you will learn how to include multiple configurations within the same deployment of the Frank!Framework.
 We call the combination of the Frank!Framework and all Frank configurations deployed on it a "Frank".
 A Frank is the solution your customer needs.

 Adapter
 -------